5.7. Focus Methods¶

 Standard RMS

 An analytical solution exists for the RMS spot size method.
 The following derivation closely follows [1].
-For a ray section starting at \(x_i, y_i, z_0\) the position at additional axial distance \(t\) is given by:
+For a ray section starting at \(x_i, y_i, z_0\), the position at an axial displacement \(t\) is given by:

 Introducing the new relative coordinates \(\Delta x_i, \Delta y_i\) and the relative direction \(\Delta \theta_{x,i}, \Delta \theta_{y,i}\):